Overview and research

 We launched this tool back in October 2022 via Responsible Disclosure to the Palo Alto security team.
 This blog entry has been postponed accordingly, giving the security team enough time to fix the problem.

-According to Palo Alto, since the Agent version 8.1 no longer possible to extract sensitive information from the LDBs.
+According to Palo Alto, since the Agent version 8.1 It is no longer possible to extract sensitive information from the LDBs.
 Palo Alto has not published a security advisory on this.

 Cortex XDR Config Extractor